 1. Look for Q&As on Quora

 Quora is an abundance of information and continuous resource for content writers, users, noobies and people wanting to find specific answers to their problems.
 The information is organized and edited by users, which makes it easy to understand the user behavior.
+Quora is so famous that even the former U.S. President Barack Obama is on it.

 Besides all the ideas, you get the advantage of seeing what language and vocabulary people use, the way of writing and asking questions.
 And after you got some inspiration, you can write the article.
 Then you can answer questions by pointing people to your article.